aptible/www.aptible.com/content/legal/terms_of_service.md

 ----------------
 Version 2.3 - March 2015

 Welcome, and thank you for your interest in Aptible, Inc. (**"Aptible"**, **"we,"** or **"us"**) and the Aptible services, including any platforms, APIs, interfaces, related web sites, networks, embeddable widgets, downloadable software, and other services provided by us and in which a link to these Terms of Service is displayed (the **"Services"**).

 These Terms of Service are a legally binding contract between you and Aptible regarding your use of the Services.
+The general form of this Agreement is that we grant you a license to use the Services, and in return you pay us and agree to abide by our terms and policies.

 PLEASE READ THE FOLLOWING TERMS OF SERVICE CAREFULLY.
-BY ACCESSING, DOWNLOADING, USING, PURCHASING, OR SUBSCRIBING TO THE SERVICES, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THE FOLLOWING TERMS OF SERVICE (THESE "TERMS"), INCLUDING THE APTIBLE ACCEPTABLE USE POLICY, PRIVACY POLICY, TRADEMARK POLICY, SUPPORT POLICY, FEES AND PRICING POLICY, AND SECURITY POLICY (TOGETHER, THIS **"AGREEMENT"**).
+BY ACCESSING, DOWNLOADING, USING, PURCHASING, OR SUBSCRIBING TO THE SERVICES, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THE FOLLOWING TERMS OF SERVICE (THESE **"TERMS"**), INCLUDING THE APTIBLE ACCEPTABLE USE POLICY, FEES AND PRICING POLICY, PRIVACY POLICY, SECURITY POLICY, SUPPORT POLICY, AND TRADEMARK POLICY (TOGETHER, THIS **"AGREEMENT"**).
 If you are not eligible, or do not agree to this Agreement, then you do not have our permission to use the Services.

 See Section 22 for defined terms.

-The general form of this Agreement is as follows: We grant you a license to use the Services, and in return you pay us and agree to abide by our terms and policies.

 You acknowledge and agree that, as provided in greater detail in this Agreement: